So you're 13 weeks pregnant but what should you expect? Read week 13 of our week by week pregnancy guide to find out everything you need to know...

 13 weeks pregnant: Fetal development

-Your baby’s about 7.4 cms long from crown to rump and is roughly the size of a peach.
-They weigh around 23 grams.
+Your baby is roughly the size of a peach and they weigh around 23 grams.

 During this week your baby’s face starts to look more recognisable because the eyes, which started out at the sides of the head, have moved closer together and the ears are now almost in the right position, too.